desfolio/intro-to-git/README.md

 # Programming Foundations: Intro to Git

-Exercise files for the **Programming Foundations: Intro to Git** course on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/christina-truong?u=2125562).
+The exercise files for the **Programming Foundations: Intro to Git** course on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/christina-truong?u=2125562).

 Created by [Christina Truong](http://christinatruong.com)